“Peñas offers a lithe, sparkling solo that displays his deep affection for the music” Jazziz magazine

 A naturalized US citizen, Peñas was born in Barcelona to a family where traditional, folk, and flamenco music was loved and ever-present.
 His maternal grandfather was a trumpet player who occasionally played with Xavier Cugat’s orchestra when it was in town.
 Peñas’ first years of study were devoted to classical music, but he later developed a fascination with jazz and decided to dedicate his career to this genre in the US, where he now lives with his wife.
 This decision led to this moment in his musical career, a road that crosses cultures and creative ideas, the main genre melded by different grooves.
 His projects speak to this; Peñas has expanded his focus to incorporate diverse rhythms and styles.

 Since the early 2000s, he has performed, taught, and recorded around the world.
-He is passionate about community outreach, having offered pro bono teaching clinics and master classes to impoverished children in Panama City and the Dominican Republic through Foundation Danilo Perez and FeduJazz, respectively.
+He is passionate about community outreach, teaching clinics, and masterclasses to impoverished children invited by Danilo Perez’s Foundation, Panama City, FeduJaz, in the Dominican Republic.

 As a performer, Peñas has released four jazz albums with Grammy winners Esperanza Spalding, Gil Goldstein, and Paquito D’Rivera.
-His late recording include legendary bassist Ron Carter and it is not released yet.
-He regularly performs with musicians such as harmonist Gregory Maret and trumpeter Jason Palmer in venues across the US, including Cabaret Theater at the Jazz Appreciation Month Series by the Pittsburgh Cultural Trust, the Mansion at Strathmore Performing Art Center, Kennedy Center, Atlas Performing Arts Center, the Decatur House, the National Center for White House History, Jazz at Lincoln Center at Dizzy’s Jazz Coca-Cola, Chicago’s Old Town, Barnes Foundation, Philadelphia Museum of Art, BAMcafé, BargeMusic, and Burlington Jazz Festival, VT.
+His late recording includes legendary bassist Ron Carter and it is not released yet.
+He regularly performs his originals in venues across the US, including Cabaret Theater at the Jazz Appreciation Month Series by the Pittsburgh Cultural Trust, the Mansion at Strathmore Performing Art Center, Kennedy Center, Atlas Performing Arts Center, the Decatur House, the National Center for White House History, Jazz at Lincoln Center at Dizzy’s Jazz Coca-Cola, Chicago’s Old Town, Barnes Foundation, Philadelphia Museum of Art, BAMcafé, BargeMusic, and Burlington Jazz Festival, VT.
 In Cuba, he has performed at Teatro Martí and at the International Jazz Plaza Festival.
 Additionally, he performs in clubs on the east coast, such as The Sidedoor, Blue Note, 55 Bar, Bar Next Door, and while in Europe he performs at the Parisian Duc Des Lombard jazz club and at the Concert Hall Jamboree in Barcelona.

-Reflecting his unique cultural prestige, Peñas has received the ASCAP Plus Award every year from 2012 through 2018.
-An alumnus of both the Berklee College of Music and the New England Conservatory, as well as a member of ASCAP, Local 802, LARAS and NARAS, and Fractured Atlas, he currently teaches privately and at Harlem School of the Arts.
+Reflecting on his unique cultural prestige, Peñas has received the ASCAP Plus Award every year from 2012 through 2018.
+An alumnus of both the Berklee College of Music and the New England Conservatory, as well as a member of ASCAP, Local 802, LARAS and NARAS, and Fractured Atlas, he currently teaches privately.